SylvianHemus/openPFGE/README.md

 3. Using some strong glue, put the magnets in the *motor joint* part as shown in *Pictures/Magnets_motor_joint.jpg* and in the *tray cover joint* part
 4. Using some fishing line build the gel tray as shown in *Pictures/Gel_tray.jpg*
 5. Fabricate the circuit PCB using the last version of the *fzz* file in the *Circuit* folder.
 You can find a good price and service at [AISLER](https://aisler.net/)
 6. Assemble the circuit by soldering the parts to the PCB.
-The PCB has the description of the components on its skilscreen
+The PCB has the description of the components on its skilscreen.
+A picture of the PCB assembly is at *Circuit/Pictures/Circuit_assembly.jpg*.
 7. Assemble the servo motor to its printed support.
 Attach the *motor joint* to the servo arm.
 8. Power the 12V power source to the circuit
 9. Download [the Android app](https://play.google.com/store/apps/details?id=cl.paralelos.openpfge)